annaesvensson/yellow-icon/README.md

 ![Screenshot](icon-screenshot.png?raw=true)

+## How to install an extension

+[Download ZIP file](https://github.com/annaesvensson/yellow-icon/archive/main.zip) and copy it into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to add an icon

 Add `:shortcode:` to the text of a page.
 Here's a [complete list of icons](https://fontawesome.com/icons).